New Phoenix deli and bagel bar opened by chef Joey Maggiore | Phoenix New Times

 The Maggiore Group

 Despite the changes, the focus on New York deli staples remains.
-The counter-service spot will offer sandwiches loaded with pastrami and house-cured corned beef, and the new restaurant is set to be heaven for bagel fans.
+The counter-service spot offers sandwiches loaded with pastrami and house-cured corned beef, and the new restaurant is is heaven for bagel fans.

-“Our New York-style bagels will be made fresh in-house daily, delivering that perfectly chewy texture and crisp golden exterior that true bagel fanatics crave," Maggiore said in a news release.
+The New York-style bagels are made fresh daily, and according to Maggiore, they have a "perfectly chewy texture and crisp golden exterior that true bagel fanatics crave."

-In true Maggiore customizable fashion, there will be a bagel bar where customers start with plain cream cheese and can choose mix-ins and toppings to personalize their meal.
-Among the over 25 options, there will be cheesecake and Fruity Pebbles.
+In true Maggiore customizable fashion, there's a bagel bar where customers start with plain cream cheese and can choose mix-ins and toppings to personalize their meal.
+Among the over 25 options, there's cheesecake and Fruity Pebbles.
 For those looking to go a more savory route, opt for smoked salmon or pastrami.

-“We are excited to open this one-of-a-kind bagel bar," Maggiore said.
-"We will also have a chopped Italian sub bar where guests can pick their meats and ingredients, we will chop it all up and put on a homemade semolina bun."
+"We will also have a chopped Italian sub bar where guests can pick their meats and ingredients, we will chop it all up and put on a homemade semolina bun," Maggiore said.

 The vibe of the restaurant will fit the menu, outfitted with a vintage diner aesthetic designed by Maggiore's wife, Cristina Maggiore.
-The new concept will be open for breakfast, lunch and dinner, from 7 a.m. to 8 p.m. daily.
+The new concept is open for breakfast, lunch and dinner, from 7 a.m. to 8 p.m. daily.

 The Delicatessen